robinjsu/trip_docs/README.md

  - New York Times articles from the Travel section, that highlight possible things to do at the specified location.
  - A section to take notes on items of interest, scheduled itinerary, etc.

-This app was created to run on the Google Cloud Platform.
-It was deployed with Cloud Run.
-Newly created TripDocs are persistent documents, which are stored in a Datastore database.
-External APIs are accessed to provide weather, map, and travel articles to the user.
+This web application was created to run on the Google Cloud Platform.
+It was deployed with Cloud Run, which builds and runs this particular container image according to a Dockerfile.
+Newly created TripDocs are persistent documents, which are stored in the Datastore database.
+External APIs are accessed to provide weather, map, and travel articles to the user (OpenWeather, Google Maps and NYT APIs, respectively).